The-Dark-Productions/Whatsapp-Crawler/README.md

 --------------------------------------------
 Quite interesting logic and algorithms implemented to develop analytics on the usage of Whatsapp by its users.

-Packages to import -
->- time
->- selenium

 Use the helper class to traverse whatsapp web

 Use the utility class to analyze and visualize data